Fixated Purpose Rundown (FPRD)

 An evil purpose is a destructive purpose, intention or postulate.

 Evil is the opposite of good.
 It is anything which is more destructive than constructive along any of the various dynamics.
 A thing which does more destruction than construction is evil from the viewpoint of the individual, group, species, life, etc. that it seeks to destroy.

-R. Hubbard stated in 1970 that evil purposes are the basis of insanity.
+Ron Hubbard stated in 1970 that evil purposes are the basis of insanity.
 He explains it this way: A person who continuously commits harmful acts (to himself or others) has evil purposes.
-These irrational and fixated purposes are behind the fact that he is committing continuous overts.
+These irrational and fixated purposes are behind the fact that he is committing continuous Overts.
 Such a person may seek to keep these acts carefully hidden while he continues to do them.
 He may also mess up and fight his own evil impulses and as a result do the strangest and most irrational things.
-(This last was discussed as Postulate Aberration on ST 0.)
+(This last was discussed as Postulate Aberration on CT-0.)

 It is clear that irrational evil impulses can lead to all kinds